schibo/1964js/README.md

 The script is known to work on Mac OS X 10.10 and Ubuntu 14.04.3 LTS/15.10 64-bit.
 It should work on any platforms that have a Bash shell.

 We are working on Windows build instructions.
-This is difficult since Java is crappy on Windows and because it has more than a few security issues.

 # About the emulator